Silicon Valley Colocation

 With the close proximity to the San Jose airport and easy freeway access, Fibernet’s California data center is highly accessible any time you need to go and check on your servers.

 Power Density at Fibernet’s Silicon Valley Data Center

 Currently, the facility has 6 MW of power deliverable to the data center floor.
 In the near future up to 20 MW of power will be available to the facility.
 While computing platforms become more and more dense, you can rest assured that Fibernet’s California data center facility will be able to provide the power density required to power your data infrastructure.

 Fibernet SJ1 High Availability

 The Fibernet SJ1 facility is highly available with redundant connections to tier 1 and tier 2 network carriers, with diverse fiber paths entering the building.
 The power redundancies include backup generators and preferred fuel contracts.
-California colocation customers can rest assured that their servers located in Fibernet’s colocation facility in San Jose, CA is secure, available and fitted with sufficient redundancies built in to ensure high-availability.
+California colocation customers can rest assured that their servers located in Fibernet’s colocation facility in Santa Clara, CA is secure, available, and fitted with sufficient redundancies built in to ensure high availability.

 Network Connectivity and Data Center Services in California